vuquangkhtn/problems-solving/interview-questions/react.md

 ### What are the common folder structures for React?
 <!-- id: x4PNquO)-1, noteType: Basic-66869 -->

-- Grouping by features or routes - Grouping by file type
+- Grouping by feature or route (co-locate components, hooks, tests).
+- Grouping by file type (components, hooks, styles, tests in separate dirs).

 ### What is the benefit of styles modules?
 <!-- id: IEl=a.8`Zy, noteType: Basic-66869 -->